 The BirdTrends report raises species alerts for population change to conservation bodies when the best available estimates of long-term decline are statistically significant and pass criteria set at -25% and -50%.

 Species with declines close to these threshold values often change category between years.
-Discussion tables A1-A3, however, indicate just six changes to the long-term alerts since BirdTrends 2014.
+Discussion tables A1-A3, however, indicate ten changes to the long-term alerts since BirdTrends 2015, affecting nine different species.